UhOhDonovan/Notes/Comp Sci 2300 - Database Systems/lecture1.md

 ### Self Describing nature of a Database system

 Metadata:

 - Information stored in DBMS catalog that describes the structure of primary database.
+- Structure of each file
+- Data type and storage format of each data item
+- Constraints of the data

+Self Documentation:

+- Metadata stored in system tables within database
+- System tables can be queried by developers to see structure and definitions of tables.

+## File Processing vs the Database Approach

+- What casued the switch and the advancement?
+- What issues lie within traditional file processing for different software?
+  - Ex 1) The registrar runs transcript program based on students' files and grades
+  - Ex 2) Financial office runs bookkeeping software to keep track of students' fees and payment info.
+- Issues:
+  - Data files are difficult to maintain and update
+  - Structuring data files is difficult
+  - Data storage resources are used inefficiently